CoderSuman5/To_do_app/README.md

 # To_do_app
-I have developed this project using, node.js
+I have developed this project using, node.js, express.js and mongodb for database.